Code of Ethical Business Conduct

 Dartmouth Personnel should recognize that Dartmouth College has earned and must maintain a reputation for integrity and quality that goes beyond compliance with laws, regulations, and contractual obligations.
 Dartmouth strives for excellence in administration as well as academics.
 Even the appearance of misconduct or impropriety can cause severe damage to Dartmouth's reputation.
 As such, Dartmouth Personnel must strive at all times to maintain the highest standards of quality and integrity.

-Dartmouth Personnel should avoid situations that create or appear to create conflicts between their personal interests and Dartmouth's interests.
+All Dartmouth Personnel, including employed students, should avoid situations that create or appear to create conflicts between their personal interests and Dartmouth's interests.
 All decisions made by Dartmouth Personnel in the course of their professional responsibilities are to be made solely on the basis of their desire to promote Dartmouth's best interests.
-If an individual's personal interests might lead an independent observer reasonably to question whether the individual's actions or decisions on Dartmouth's behalf are influenced by those personal interests, the individual should recuse himself or herself from the decision-making process and notify the responsible Dartmouth officials, as described in more detail in the Conflict of Interest Policy of Dartmouth College.
+If an individual's personal interests might lead an independent observer reasonably to question whether the individual's actions or decisions on Dartmouth's behalf are influenced by those personal interests, the individual should recuse themself from the decision-making process and notify the responsible Dartmouth officials, as described in more detail in the Conflict of Interest Policy.
+Prior to accepting an external commitment, Dartmouth Personnel must discuss the proposed commitment with their supervisor to ensure it will not result in a conflict or the appearance of a conflict and discuss annually.
+In addition, it is Dartmouth's policy to comply in all respects with state and federal laws concerning conflicts, including but not limited to the New Hampshire Pecuniary Benefit Law, which governs transactions between New Hampshire charitable organizations and their trustees and officers.
+Further information concerning the Pecuniary Benefit Law may be obtained from the Office of the General Counsel.

-e.
+f.
 Confidential Information

 Dartmouth Personnel may have access to confidential, proprietary, and/or private information.
 Those who have access to this information may not make any unauthorized use or disclosures of the information, either during or after employment.

-f.
+h.
 Antitrust Considerations

-g.
+i.
 Financial Reporting

 All Dartmouth financial information, including financial reports, tax returns, expense reimbursements, time sheets, and other documents, including those submitted to government agencies, must be accurate, clear, and complete.
 All entries in Dartmouth's books and records, including departmental accounts and individual expense reports, must accurately reflect each transaction.
 Retention of these documents shall conform to established Dartmouth record retention policy.

-h.
+j.
 Authority to Contract

 All transactions must be authorized by appropriate individuals and conducted in accordance with Dartmouth's Signature and Requisition Authority Policy.
 Individuals who enter into contracts on Dartmouth's behalf should confirm the extent of their authority to do so on a regular basis.

-i.
+k.
 Accepting Gifts

-Employees representing the College are expected to uphold the integrity of the institution while conducting business with outside organizations, vendors and individuals.
+Employees representing the College are expected to uphold the integrity of the institution while conducting business with outside organizations, vendors, and individuals.
 All employees are expected not to compromise any business transaction in exchange for personal benefit such as gifts.
-Promotional items, of an advertising nature, an occasional business meeting meal, or items of insignificant value, not to exceed the value of a business meeting meal, are acceptable.
+Promotional items of an advertising nature, an occasional business meeting meal, or items of insignificant value, not to exceed the value of a business meeting meal, are acceptable.
 Gifts outside of these guidelines would be deemed unacceptable and shall be returned.

-j.
+l.
 Additional Administrative Policies

 Additional and more detailed and explicit policies may govern particular areas of administration such as human resources, finance, information technology, or research.
 It is the responsibility of each person working in those areas to learn and adhere to those policies.
 A selection of related policies is provided below.
 Additional policies may be found by visiting departmental web pages.

-k.
+m.
 Consequences of Violations of Dartmouth's Policies

 III.
-REPORTING OF SUSPECTED VIOLATIONS2
+REPORTING OF SUSPECTED VIOLATIONS

 a.
 Reporting to Management